microsoft/vscode-docs/release-notes/latest.md

 ## Scoped Git Services

 It is now possible to open a sub-directory of a Git repository in VS Code.
-VS Code's Git services will still work as usual, showing all changes within the repository, but file changes outside of the scoped directory are shaded with a tool tip indicating they are located outside the current workspace.
+VS Code's Git services will still work as usual, showing all changes within the repository, but file changes outside of the scoped directory are shaded and have a tool tip indicating the file is located outside the current workspace.

 ## Git Status Bar Actions